ascetic-monk/Summary-of-Video-Feature-Extractor/README.md

 # Summary-of-Video-Feature-Extractor
-It is a homework of "Document Reading".
-It summary some typical deep structure about video feature extractor.
+It is a homework of "Document Reading", which summarizes some typical deep structure about video feature extractor.